Ancient-Wisdom.Co.Uk

 We can be certain from this that Giza was occupied before the fourth dynasty.

-Who built Giza? - It is believed by Egyptologists that the majority of the large 'Memphite' pyramids', were built over a period of three generations (With only 60 years between the completion of the 1st dynasty step pyramid of Djoser and the the beginning of the 4th dynasty pyramids of Giza) (2).
+It is believed by Egyptologists that the majority of the large 'Memphite' pyramids', were built over a period of three generations (With only 60 years between the completion of the 1st dynasty step pyramid of Djoser and the the beginning of the 4th dynasty pyramids of Giza) (2).
 Egyptologists currently believe Hemiunu (fl.
 2570 BC) to be the architect of the Great pyramid.
 He was the son of Nefermaat, a relative of Khufu.
 Archaeologists have found mentions of Hemiunu with titles roughly translated as Master of works and Vizier.
 His tomb lies close to Khufu's pyramid, and contains reliefs of his image.
 Some stones of his mastaba are marked with dates referring to Khufu's reign.
 Ref: (wikipedia)

 Although we cannot see it today, the Giza plateau remained essentially as it was built for thousands of years.
 The level of skills demonstrated there were so high that for a long time it was believed that the pyramids were 'divine creations' made literally by god.
 The debate today centres around the family of the Fourth dynasty Pharaohs in particular who, whilst no longer being doubted as having a strong association with the complex, present themselves to us so suddenly and uniquely as to cause us to search deep within ourselves to explain the origin, nature and purpose of these people.